The Qasid Institute for Classical and Modern Standard Arabic is the partner for AMIDEAST’s Education Abroad Program in Amman.

 The word qasid is used to describe a path that is direct and smooth.
 This is the way the Qasid Institute believes the Arabic language should be taught.
 The term qasid is also used to describe an individual who strives forward with a direct, specific intention, and clearly defines the kind of student that Qasid attracts to its programs.

 As the Qasid Institute’s reputation has grown, its programs have made it the program of choice in Amman for embassies, international organizations, non-governmental organizations and U.S. colleges and universities seeking excellence in Arabic language instruction.
-In 2008 and 2009 it hosted the U.S. Department of State’s Critical Language Summer Intensive Institute in Jordan.
+In 2008 it hosted the U.S. Department of State’s Critical Language Summer Intensive Institute in Jordan; it will do so again in 2009.
 Though its programs are designed mainly for university-level students and busy professionals, Qasid students range in age from 15 to 65.
 They include embassy and consular officers, Fulbright researchers, full-time mothers, medical doctors, Foreign Language and Area Studies Fellowship recipients, and Ivy League graduates.

 More information about Qasid Institute can be found on its website: http://www.qasid.com.